What's Anomalous in LHC Jets?: Introduction

-In spite of this wealth of possible practical applications, the fundamental question still needs to be studied, namely \textsl{what defines an anomaly search at the LHC?} For large and stochastic datasets, the concept of outliers is not defined, because any LHC jet or event configuration will occur with a finite probability, especially after we include detector imperfections~\cite{Nachman:2020lpy,Batson:2021agz,Dorigo:2021iyy,Caron:2021wmq,Fraser:2021lxm}.
+In spite of this wealth of possible practical applications, the fundamental question still needs to be studied, namely \textsl{what defines an anomaly search at the LHC?} For large and stochastic datasets, the concept of outliers is difficult to define unambiguously, because any LHC jet or event configuration will occur with a finite probability, especially after we include detector imperfections~\cite{Nachman:2020lpy,Batson:2021agz,Dorigo:2021iyy,Caron:2021wmq,Fraser:2021lxm}.
 In this situation, a simple, working definition of anomalous data is an event which lies in a low-density phase space region.
 Such a phase space region can be defined based on any set of kinematic observables, notably including a latent space variable constructed by a neural network.
 While such a general definition cannot be understood directly using quantum field theory, it can be linked to first-principles through the corresponding simulations.
+An alternative definition based on overdensities can be applied for localised signals.
+These signals are typically localised in some global observable like the invariant mass of the events.
+The background density then needs to be inferred e.g.\ through sideband methods.
+Weakly supervised methods such as the classification without labels (CWoLa) method \cite{Metodiev:2017vrx} can be applied in these settings to learn a likelihood ratio classifier for an anomalous signal in various forms\cite{Collins:2019jip,Nachman:2020lpy,Hallin:2021wme}.